ircdocs/modern-irc/index.md

 A query may be given by any single letter which is only checked by the destination server and is otherwise passed on by intermediate servers, ignored and unaltered.

-The following queries are those found in current IRC implementations and provide a large portion of the setup information for that server.
+The following queries are those found in current IRC implementations and provide a large portion of the setup and runtime information for that server.
 All servers should be able to supply a valid reply to a `STATS` query which is consistent with the reply formats currently used and the purpose of the query.

 The currently supported queries are: